Shoppers World Brampton: Present day

 A massive renovation of the shopping complex brought a new wave of customers to come in.
 Shoppers World Brampton is home to some of Brampton's oldest family-operated businesses.

 In recent times, Shoppers World Brampton has hosted less traffic.
 Although still busy, many newer malls have taken the role Shopper's World once played, including Bramalea City Centre and Heartland Town Centre in nearby Mississauga.

 The addition of a Canadian Tire big-box store to the Main Street side of the mall greatly changed the facade of the mall.
 Many smaller stores were moved or closed to allow for the inclusion of this additional anchor store, which required demolishing the first bus terminal and a mall corridor leading to it, and constructing a new big-box store on the east side of the mall in its place.
 Canadian Tire had its grand opening week July 12–15th 2001.
 Staples Business Depot, another big-box format store, also moved into the mall in the locations previously held by Pascals and later, Winners.
 The Bay closed in May 2007, and the location later became home to a Sears Outlet Store.
 Price Chopper closed a few months later, and has since been replaced by the multi-ethnic Oceans Fresh Food Market, which opened in July 2008.
+On November 27th, 2024, Oceans Fresh Food Market closed their store at Shoppers World Brampton, and is expected to relocate to a new location on December 17th, 2024, at Orion Gate Plaza at Kennedy and Steeles.

 The former Simpsons/Bay/Sears store at the north-east end of the mall was demolished in October–November 2010, with plans submitted to the City of Brampton to redevelop the north end of the mall.
 This redevelopment is now completed with most of the stores in this phase accessible only from outside, instead of from within the mall.

 A Target store opened on March 19, 2013, in the space that had been occupied by Zellers and previously Kmart.
 This location was one of the first 24 locations to open in Canada.
 It closed in 2015, when Target withdrew operations in Canada.
 The space is now the home to a Giant Tiger, GoodLife Fitness, Staples, and a JYSK.

+Proposed redevelopment

 In 2019, RioCan, the owners of the mall, unveiled plans to demolish the mall and redevelop it into a mixed-use neighborhood containing 5,000 residences.
 A proposal was made to Brampton City Council in October 2019; an application went to a public meeting in January 2020.
 The development, which could take up to thirty years, is expected to be completed by 2040.